touqeerahmadunipd/touqeerahmadunipd.github.io/_teaching/2018-spring-teaching-2.md

 ### 1. Introductory Statistics (45 hours)
 **Period:** Feb 2018 – June 2018

-This course covered the basic concepts of statistics for bachelor students.
+This course covered the basic concepts of statistics for bachelor's students.
 Topics included:
 - Definition and branches of statistics
 - Charts and graphical representation of data